GunjanJK/Python-Essentials/README.md

 Python Essentials for Data Science

 For all the aspirants who want to learn python for data science.
-This is dividsed into 2 parts.
+This is divided into 2 parts.